 - In 2011, approximately 125 for every 100,000 people were using marijuana as a primary drug and were addicted to it

-More than 132,000 adults over 21 years were heavy alcohol consumers in Arkansas in 2013
+More than 132,000 adults over 21 years were heavy alcohol consumers in AR in 2013.

 Rehab Facilities in Arkansas Accept New Patients Every Day

 There is always hope when it comes to struggling with addictions or other types of behavioral issues.
 Most rehabilitation centers in AR take new patients every day, so addicts shouldn’t be afraid of making a call and requesting an assessment.

 If you or your loved one suffer from alcohol addiction or struggle with different types of substance abuse, now is the right time to make a positive change in your life.
 Call (888)-459-5511 today and speak with one of our therapists to begin your recovery program.